 We focus our work on the health and wellbeing of children and young people.
-April is #nationalstressawarenessmonth and we thought this was the ideal opportunity to share with you some different ways for you and your families to manage stress, stay connected, and promote good physical and mental health.
+On this page we thought we would share with you some different ways for you and your families to manage stress, stay connected, and promote good physical and mental health.
 Most importantly – we want you to have fun!
 This is because one of the best ways to connect with each other is by having fun, and children are more likely to talk about their worries in a relaxed environment.

-On this page you will find ideas for each day of the week which we will refresh on a Monday.
-You can also look out our social media channels for our daily blogs, ideas, tips and activities to keep you busy and feeling good throughout #nationalstressawarenessmonth.
-We would love for you to join in!
-Keep in touch and send us your comments, pictures, photos and ideas for managing stress either by emailing email@example.com or by direct messaging us through Facebook or Twitter.
+On this page you will find ideas for each day of the week.
+You can also look out our social media channels for our daily blogs, ideas, tips and activities to keep you busy and feeling good.
+Please keep in touch with us and send us your comments, pictures, photos and ideas for managing stress either by emailing firstname.lastname@example.org or by direct messaging us through Facebook or Twitter.

-#MUSICMONDAY for #NationalStressAwarenessMonth.
-Music has proven relaxing effects on our mind and bodies.
+#MUSICMONDAY Music has proven relaxing effects on our mind and bodies.

 #childrenshealth | Could you have a ‘home-disco’ for #MusicMonday?
 Who will be the DJ?
 Can you get everyone up dancing?
 Dancing is great for heart health and the music will lift your mood!